Updated: Jun 22, 2022

 The key to college success, particularly in the first year of college, is helping your student understand and navigate the new systems of college.
-High school students don't know what they don't know so it's the job of teachers, counselors, and families to clearly explain the new systems at college that your student will be encountering.
+High school students don't know what they don't know so it's the job of teachers, school counselors, and families to clearly explain the new systems at college that your student will be encountering.
 There are great resources online to help with this important conversation.

 I particularly like the Macalester College (Saint Paul, MN) website that identifies the many ways that high school and college are different: